-Also, Goldman Sachs said gross margins were likely to be weighed due to rising competition and higher demand.
+Also, Goldman Sachs said gross margins likely weighed due to rising competition and higher demand.

 Interestingly, the Hong-Kong dollar jumped 0.2% against the greenback to 7.82, its the highest level since December 2018.
 The currency is pegged to the USD in a range of 7.75 to 7.85.

-In addition to that, Interbank interest rates in the city also rise, sending the HIBOR with a month tenor to 2.42286%, its highest level in more than a decade.
-Also, we can see that the Hang Seng Property Index, a measure of large developers listed in Hong Kong was dropped to 2.8%.
+In addition to that, Interbank interest rates in the city also rise.
+It is sending the HIBOR with a month tenor to 2.42286%, its highest level in more than a decade.
+Also, we can see that the Hang Seng Property Index dropped to 2.8%.
 Also, Sun Hung Kai Properties dropped 3.1%, whilst New World Development down to 4.8%.

 Francis Lun, chief economist of GE Oriental Financial Group has predicted that the financial market reaction to the riots will be similar to pro-democracy demonstrations in 2014.
-He said, "The economy will keep on humming along, and as far as the political scene is concerned, China has control of everything.
+He said, “The economy will keep on humming along.
+As far as the political scene is concerned, China has control of everything.
 What can you do?
-Everyone will protest, but it will remain the same."
+Everyone will protest, but it will remain the same.”

-HSBC, Standard Chartered and OCBC Wing Hang banks get affected
+HSBC, Standard Chartered and OCBC Wing Hang Banks Affected